Logmanager with High Availability

 Fortigate determines by availability to which Logmanager will the traffic be forwarded:

-• As soon as the Logmanager master will be available again, it will become primary again.
+- As soon as the Logmanager master is available again, it becomes primary again.

 config router static